frankalcantara/frankalcantara.github.io/_posts/2024-06-27-programação-dinâmica.md

 In summary, the Brute-Force solution has an exponential time complexity $O(2^{m+n})$ and a linear space complexity $O(m+n)$, making it suitable only for small matrices where the number of possible paths is manageable.

 My gut feeling tells me this complexity is very, very bad.
-We'll definitely find better complexities as we explore dynamic programming solutions.
+We'll definitely find better complexities as we explore Dynamic Programming solutions.
 Either way, we need to measure the runtime.
 Running the function `int countPaths(int m, int n)` within the same structure we created earlier to measure execution time, we will have:

 ```Shell
 -----------------------------------